 Where do we serve?

 New Haven is filled with opportunities to serve with others, whether it be education or the provision of food and shelter.
-You will work anywhere from 30-35 hours per week on staff with a social service agency or ministry in New Haven.
+You will serve anywhere from 30-35 hours per week as a corps member volunteer with a social service agency in New Haven.

 More about Some of our Partners